21 Facts About Iceland You Probably Didn’t Know

 When Icelanders open their presents on Christmas Eve, many will retire to the lounge with their new book, diving into the latest stories for a relaxing evening.
 Why not pick up a few books by local authors before heading out with your campervan rental in Iceland?

-5. There Are Strict Rules Regarding the Icelandic Horses
+13. There Are Strict Rules Regarding Icelandic Horses

-Another fun fact about Iceland are the rules surrounding the Icelandic horses.
-With a campervan rental in Iceland, you’ll see plenty of horses around the ring road, many of them curious, friendly, and happy to pose for a selfie or two.
-But what you don’t learn when snapping a picture is about the strict rules there are for importing and exporting Icelandic hoses.
+Another fun fact about Iceland is the rules surrounding the Icelandic horses.
+With a campervan rental in Iceland, you’ll see plenty of horses around the Ring Road, many of them curious, friendly, and happy to pose for a selfie or two.
+But what you don’t learn when snapping a picture is about the strict rules there are for importing and exporting Icelandic horses.

 The Icelandic horse is considered as one of the purest breeds in the world, as no other horses are allowed to breed with them.
 Those Icelandic horses that do leave the country for sunnier climes are not allowed back in, no other breeds of horses are allowed to be imported into Iceland, and all riding equipment brought into the country must be new and thoroughly sterilized.